IsaacVerm/vineyard/README.md

 ### What to know

 Most what you need can be found in the Essentials part of the [guide](https://vuejs.org/v2/guide) and not even everything in Essentials is really that necessary.
-Stick to
+Stick to:

+* reactivity
+  * interpolation
+  * directives
+* state
+  * methods
+  * data
+  * computed properties
+* lifecycle of instance
+* event handlers
+* conditionals and loops

 Not mentioned in the essentials but needed to consume the back-end service is [this tutorial](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html).